kubermatic/dashboard/.github/ISSUE_TEMPLATE/pre-release.md

 Every assignee should mark their name next to the checks they're willing to work on.

+- [ ] Validate display all projects switch on the projects view
 - [ ] Visual check of theme changes in the user settings (EE only)
 - [ ] Items per page changes in the user settings
 - [ ] Changes of the initial machine deployment replicas in the admin settings